 Hi.
-My name is Violet and I’m writing this from my safe place, a small room at my foster family’s house, with my human, cat, and dog friends around me and my crate nearby.
+My name is Violet and I'm writing this from my safe place, on top of a tall cat tree at my foster family's house, with my human, cat, and dog friends around me and my safe place- small room with my litter box- nearby.
 Though my breed is sometimes referred to as Siberian Forest Cat, the thought of being in a vast forest, alone, with strange noises does not sound like my idea of a good time!

 If you'd like to take me home, please fill out an adoption application at this website—http://www.animalalliesrescue.org/adoption-application and choose me—Violet!
 My adoption fee is $150 and includes all of my routine vetting, rabies and distemper/parvo vaccinations, FelV/FIV testing (kitties), deworming, spay/neuter surgery, heartworm testing, monthly heartworm prevention, microchip, boarding and transportation costs if applicable, along with a free* trial offer for 30 days of 24PetWatch pet insurance!